 The surviving spouse has 6 months from the receipt of the estate’s notice of administration to make the Florida elective share election.

 Despite any other provision of this Trust Agreement, if my wife or her designated representative elects the Elective Share in my estate, any trust created under this Trust and not qualifying for the federal marital deduction in which my wife is a beneficiary will be divided into two parts, with the least amount of that trust as is needed to satisfy the balance of the Elective Share unpaid by other sources under Section 732.2075 of the Florida Statutes being held as a separate trust (the “Elective Share Trust”) and administered so as to qualify under Section 732.2025 of the Florida Statutes (including the right for my wife to require the Trustee to make the trust property productive or to convert it within a reasonable time).
 Unless the original trust already provides for a qualifying invasion power or a qualifying power of appointment for my wife, the Personal Representative in its discretion may elect to create an invasion power for the Elective Share Trust for purposes of valuation under Section 732.2095 of the Florida Statutes.
 If an invasion power is created, the Personal Representative shall designate that such a power is to apply by filing a notice with my wife and in the probate court within 6 months after the election by my wife of the Elective Share.

-If you believe that you or a loved one are entitled under Florida law to receive an elective share of an Estate or have questions and want to insure that the elective share is properly calculated and distributed according to Florida law, please call Clifford B. Hark at (561) 995-1800 or send an e-mail for a free initial consultation.
+If you believe that you or a loved one are entitled under Florida law to receive an elective share of an Estate or have questions and want to insure that the elective share is properly calculated and distributed according to Florida law, please call Attorney Clifford Hark at (561) 995-1800 or send us an e-mail for a free initial consultation.